markusmitbrille/stellaris-popular-proliferation/README.md

 This mod does four main things:

-+ Poor organic pops increase growth speed, while wealthy organic pops reduce it.
++ Organic pops increase growth speed, the poorer they are, the greater the effect.
 + Robotic pops give new assembly jobs per pop.
 This requires an assembly building.
 + Overcrowding now only reduces growth/assembly speed (and immigration pull), it should and will occur.
 + Population control decisions are now actually useful and desirable.